venkat8268/clothorythm/README.md

 - Create a hook for fetching videos from youtube api
 - Save it to local storage and then to react redux
 - Fetch from redux store and render the video as background in the hero section
+- Design the hero section frontend

 Todo

--- Design the hero section frontend
 -- Add env to firebase and deploy
+-- Add gsap animation